 As seen in numbers by U.S. Customs and Border Protection, the year 2019 saw a spike in undocumented migrants apprehended at the Southern U.S. border, caused by arrivals from Central America.
 The fact that these migrants often travel in family units gave rise to the Trump-era policy.
 The pandemic year of 2020 put a sudden stop to migration movements, while 2021 border apprehensions hit an all-time high of 1.66 million, likely also because of catch-up effects.

-The inflow of undocumented immigrants from Central America drove numbers up significantly in both years, but immigration from Mexico has also increased again for the fourth year in a row - together creating another exceptional year at the Southern border.
+The inflow of undocumented immigrants from Central America again drove numbers up significantly, but immigration from Mexico has also increased again for the fourth year in a row - together creating another exceptional year at the Southern border.